What is the Conservatory's teaching philosophy?

 What "method" or "method books" does the Conservatory use to teach?

 Most often, we use "method books" only when working with beginning students.
-Our primary focus is that the student understands specific concepts about the music and the piano.
-Our preference is to move out of method books and into standard repertoire as quickly as the student is able.
+Our primary teaching focus is that the student understands specific concepts about the music and the piano.
+Our preference is to move out of method books and into standard repertoire as soon as the student is able.

 What are the requirements for a student to study at the Conservatory?